Sup2point0/desmost/README.md

 And that’s all there is to Desmost!

 All other functionality you might need is accessed through more incantations.
+For a complete list of all the available incantations, visit [Incantations Reference](docs/incantations.md).

 <br>